Programmes & Services

 If you are returning to Rhodes for a new degree, you will need to apply a new visa.
 Applications for new visas must be submitted at the South African embassy or consulate nearest to your country of origin.

 If you need to extend your degree, you will need to apply to extend your current visa.
 Applications to extend current visas may be submitted within South Africa's borders.
 VFS handles all applications.
-After applying online, you will need to go down to Port Elizabeth in person to submit the final materials needed for your application.
+After applying online, you will need to go down to Gqeberha (Port Elizabeth) in person to submit the final materials needed for your application.

 Visas for Post-Doctoral Researchers

 As a postdoc, you will need to apply for an endorsed visitor's visa (Section 11.1) at your nearest South African Mission (Consulate or Embassy).
 The endorsed visitor's visa allows you to stay in the country for periods longer than 3 months (normal visitor's visas rarely allow for periods of stay longer than 3 months).
-In order to get an endorsed visitor's visa, you will need to submit your acceptance letter from Rhodes University - and this letter must state the start date and end date of your studies at Rhodes.
+In order to get an endorsed visitor's visa, you will need to submit your Acceptance letter from the department at Rhodes University who have invited you - and this letter must state the start date and end date of your studies at Rhodes.
 Without these dates, the South African Immigration Section may issue you a visa the expires before your Scholarship runs out.

 The Research Office should issue you with a letter confirming your placement as a Post-Doc at Rhodes University.